ModJuska123/Octree-algorithm-project/README.md

 1. Open the APP you just cloned entering `cd YourFoldersName`.
 2. Run the APP entering `npm run dev` into the terminal.
-3. Generated 3D image will be shown in your browser.

 ## 🧪LAS file saving process